KeithSloan/GDML/README.md

 There are known problems with FreeCAD 0.18 it is recommended that you use FreeCAD 0.19 as above.
 ( Note: You can install both versions 0.18 & 0.19 and still use 0.18 for non GDML related work )

+## Checking required python libraries available to FreeCAD

+To check path FreeCAD uses from a command line.

+    freecad -c
+    import sys
+    print(sys.path)

+## gmsh - Python library

+Must be installed in a location that FreeCAD sees i.e. in the printed sys.path above

 ## No module named 'lxml'